coatyio/coaty-js/docs/man/developer-guide.md

 container.shutdown();
 ```

-The shutdown method first shuts down all container controllers by invoking the
+The shutdown method shuts down all container controllers by invoking the
 component's `onDispose` method (in arbitrary order).
 Finally, the Communication
 Manager's `onDispose` method is called which unsubscribes all subscriptions and
 disconnects the agent from the communication infrastructure.